 In terms of quality, the NYX palette is good for the price.
 The shades are easy to apply and blend out easily.
-Obviously there are only 6 colours and the palette doesn’t quite feel like a Too Faced eyeshadow palette, but it’s good value for money.
+Obviously, there are only 6 colours and the palette doesn’t quite feel like a Too Faced eyeshadow palette, but it’s good value for money.

 Neutral nudes are one of those colour stories that everyone needs a palette of in their makeup collection.
 Neutral shades are for those times that you’re not sure what to wear, be it a party, a business meeting or even to the park.

-Neutrals are for any and every occasion, you will always feel safe and fitting in!
+Neutrals are for any and every occasion, you will always feel safe and fit in!
 My motto is you can never have too many neutrals either!
 It’s always good to have a spare one for a rainy day:)

 The Biba palette is one of the harder palettes to dupe.
 So I feel lucky I’ve come across some striking swatches from Juvia’s Place and Illamasqua to pit against Natasha Denona.

-They’ve arranged the colours a little differently to the Biba palette so it’s not as easy to see it a dupe.
+They’ve arranged the colours a little differently from the Biba palette so it’s not as easy to see it as a dupe.
 Once you start comparing, you will notice how most of the colours are in fact the same!
 And may I say for a fraction of the price!

 All three of the palettes will give you your money’s worth.
 They are all highly pigmented, super easy to work and blend with and last throughout the day.